-As use online marketplaces as a place to find new projects becomes more common, having an optimized profile can give you a leg up on the competition and help you stand out among other independent professionals.
+As using online job marketplaces as a place to find new projects becomes more common, having an optimized profile can give you a leg up on the competition and help you stand out among other independent professionals.
 Follow these five copywriting tips as you build your profile to craft a well-written picture of your skills, expertise, and professional background.

 1. Be Clear and Concise